JeremyYowell/lotgd/README.md

   Flee: 0 XP
 ```

 Rules: challengers may only target players at their level or higher.
 One challenge per target per day.
+Challenge links appear on player profile pages.

 ### Portfolio System